The Classic Art of The Summit Lighthouse

 Elizabeth Clare Prophet, 7/2/72: “Auriel came to us as an angel just at the conclusion of the writing of the book [Climb the Highest Mountain], he came and contributed.
 It has his magnificent skill as an artist.
 I want to tell you that Auriel has the technique of Mercurian art; that is the art that comes from the Planet Mercury.
 Beloved El Morya comes from that planet and he trained Nicholas Roerich who did the paintings that you see in our library on either side of the Chart which will bear your examination.
 They’re an intense action of the sacred fire, the most unusual type of artwork.
 I’m sure when you examined these pictures you had that feeling that was a very different artwork.
 And just as you were deciding it was different you began to decide that you liked it, because it conveys to you the Spirit, it brings you directly to the heart of the Spirit.
 I think this Fiery Destiny [below] is one of the most pleasing.
 It shows mankind as one body.
 We are one body, the body of God rising in his flame.”

 Here are some of Mr. Bessemer’s drawings.
-The first two are from Climb the Highest Mountain, Vials of the Seven Last Plagues and Light from Heavenly Lanterns:
+The first two are from Climb the Highest Mountain, the rest from Vials of the Seven Last Plagues and Light from Heavenly Lanterns:

 Queen of the Angels, Archeia Mary from “Vials of the Seven Last Plagues.”